EFForg/cryptobot-email/doc/getting_started/osx.md

 Before generating the key, expand "Advanced options".
 You can leave the comment blank, and leave the key type "RSA and RSA (default)".
 But make sure to change the Length field to `4096`.
 You can also choose an expiration date.
 When your key expires, you can always extend it's expiration date.

 When you're ready, click the "Generate key" button.
 Before it generates it will prompt you for a passphrase.
-Type your passphrase and click OK, and re-type it and click OK again to begin generating the key.
+Type your passphrase and click OK, and re-type it and click OK again.

 ![GPG Keychain Access, typing passphrase](../images/osx/gpgtools4.png)

 Then it will start generating your key.
-Generating crypto keys requires coming up with some truly random numbers.
 It shouldn't take any more than a couple of minutes to finish generating your key.

 ![GPG Keychain Access, collecting entropy](../images/osx/gpgtools5.png)